 With today’s busy lifestyles, there is not always time to cook for your family.
-If you are having take-out night, consider the following tips to cut the calories and fat and make a healthier meal.
+If you are having a take-out night, consider the following tips to reduce the calories and fat and make a healthier meal.

 Making Eating out healthier